devmahmud/react-frontend-dev-portfolio/README.md

 set `homepage` in `package.json` to `https://{username}.github.io/{repository-name}/`
 before deploying portfolio.
 - You also need to change the `base` inside `vite.config.ts`
-- if you want to run it locally with <strong>npm run start</strong>, make sure that you have edited homepage property or json data won't load.
+- if you want to run it locally with <strong>yarn dev</strong>, make sure that you have edited homepage property or json data won't load.
 </pre>